joshdurbin/joshdurbin.net/content/posts/2020-2-groovy-concurrency-patterns-jedis.md

 }
 ```

-We see a slight reduction time from 28 seconds to 22 seconds (`8.57s user 2.61s system 49% cpu 22.460 total`), but not as much as you'd expect.
+Here we create 100 threads and reduce the iterations per thread to 1,000 (down from 10,000) and we observe a slight reduction time from 28 seconds to 22 seconds (`8.57s user 2.61s system 49% cpu 22.460 total`) -- not as much as you'd expect with the increase in threads.
 The reason for this, in this particular case, is because the connection pool for Jedis is set to its default value of `8` **and** each thread is holding onto that connection for a long period of time (the time it takes to set 1000 keys).
 A few improvements can be done here:

-1. Set each thread to release the connection in between iterations of work.
-The work, though, in this case, is very lightweight and we probably won't see much benefit.
+1. Make each thread non-greedy with the connection pool by configuring each to release the connection in between iterations of work.
+This is particularly useful when there's _more_ work being done in the threads.
+Given our threads are essentially string formatting and concatenating values, we shouldn't expect much of an increase.
 2. Increase the default size of the thread pool to something closer to if not equal to the number of threads using the connection pool (8 vs 100)
 3. Batch set operations against Redis.